Blackstarstorm/Game-test/README.md

 I looked back at our homeworks/class-labs we did to giving me a basic idea of how I should start off with this project, also using google gave me a better chance of soving it.

-2. Struggles you encountered and how you solved them - For me I struggled hard with getting the sprites(images) for the website I thought it would be in the types api, but it wasn't I did need the help of API guide and other people who understood APIs to help guide me.
+2. Struggles you encountered and how you solved them - For me I struggled hard with getting the sprites(images) for the website I thought it would be in the types api sadly it wasn't.
+I did need the help of the API guide and other people who understood APIs to help guide me.
 The same can be said about my post MVP which is my music